niplav/site/notes.md

 Trigger-Action Plans
 ---------------------

-This is a list of some trigger-action plans I have installed/will install.
+This is a list of some trigger-action plans I have installed (for which I've found spaced repetition to be very useful).

 ### Installed

 1. After happiness, more happiness
-	* Trigger: I enter my current happiness on Mood Patterns
+	* Trigger: I enter my current happiness on Mood Patterns, and it shows me Mindfulness as an action
 	* Action: Focus on 10 breaths
 2. Got your keys
 	* Trigger: I grab the handle of the door outside my apartment
 	* Action: I feel in my pocket whether the keys are there
+3. Knuckle-cracking
+	* Trigger: I crack my knuckles
+	* Action: I adjust my posture
+4. Nail-biting
+	* Trigger: I notice myself biting my nails
+	* Action: I put my hands on a desk/my lap, and focus on each of my fingertips for one in-out breath
+5. Alarm
+	* Trigger: I hear my alarm
+	* Action: I get out of bed
+6. Something is bad
+	* Trigger: I feel bad/uncomfortable, in any way
+	* Action: I start noting my sensations
+7. No unwilling Wikipedia deep-dives
+	* Trigger: I type the 'x' of "Kiwix" to open the application
+	* Action: I set a 10-minute timer
+8. Mental jitteriness
+	* Trigger: I notice that I can't concentrate on anything, despite the circumstances being good for it (no internet, time set aside for deep work)
+	* Action: I do 10 burpees
+9. Toilet paper present
+	* Trigger: I sit down on a toilet
+	* Action: I look for/feel for toilet paper
+10. Doorframe
+	* Trigger: I walk through a doorframe
+	* Action: I straighten my back, put my shoulders back

 ### Dropped